devinterp.optim package

 • Warning – if nbeta is set to 1

-add_param_group(param_group: Dict[str, Any]) None
+add_param_group(param_group: dict[str, Any]) None

 Add a param group to the Optimizer s param_groups.